Bob74/NoMoreShortcuts/doc/phone.md

 ---
 Set the volume the sound file must be played.
 The value is from 0 to 100.
-If you don't put <Volume> in your profile, the value will beautomatically set to 25.
+If you don't put <Volume> in your profile, the value will be automatically set to 25.
 ```XML
 <Volume>25</Volume>
 ```